 A tannoy system is in place for general information announcements, but all staff are aware that visitors with disabilities will need assistance in the event of an emergency, and training is included in the general induction of all staff.

 The zoo’s education department is responsible for planning visits for students of all ages and abilities, and work with schools and colleges to plan day visits or appropriately targeted curriculum sessions for longer term students, including those with both physical and behavioural difficulties.

-Smoking is, of course, forbidden in any building on site, and smokers are requested to stand well away from other visitors during talks and feeds.
+Smoking is, of course, forbidden in any building on site, at the play areas and at talks/feeds.
+Smokers are requested to stand well away from other visitors.